Janna Holmstedt

 There is no audience; there are bodies and situations.
 We are embodied experience and all sensory input triggers memories, thoughts, emotions, relations, actions, language.
 This is the instrument we play – the body as situation – out of key, out of tune, by ear, or skillfully as the result of hard training.

-We are deeply embedded in literacy and in a visual-textual mode of thinking; our consciousness is framed by it.
-The memory technologies we use discipline our minds and our mental processes.
-To explain what I mean, please, join me in a thought experiment for a moment.
-Imagine that all of us live in a primary oral culture: we do not use or even know of the technology of writing.
-There are no archives, libraries, novels, scientific papers, or newspapers.
+Please, join me in a thought experiment for a moment, inspired by Walter Ong, to see if we can transport ourselves to a completely different mindset than we are used to.
+Imagine that we live in a primary oral culture, we do not use or even know of the technology of writing.
 We constitute a community of tellers and listeners, and the most trusted way to both pass on and to store knowledge would be in the format of performances.
 Our perception of the world is oral-aural, where language is sound, rhythm, time and situation.
-Knowledge is not understood as a thing erupting from a solitary mind, but as situated in bodies related to other bodies in a specific context; it thus resides in living flesh, in a storytelling tradition, and in the environment.
-Viewed from this perspective, rather than being ephemeral performances are concrete, knowledge activating, and reality producing events.
-The performers are the collective memory of society, and with every re-enactment of a performance, it changes.
-There is no such thing as the original story, or original form; nothing is true, everything is alive.
-The world is relation.
+Knowledge resides in living flesh, in a storytelling tradition, and in the environment.
+There is no such thing as the original story, or original form.
+To speak with the writer and poet Éduoard Glissant: “nothing is true, everything is alive”.

 << Back to projects